brianfeister/pandoc-ebook-template/source/a-star-once-fallen.md

 by the ambient heat.
 If the party looks into it, they see the image of a cool spring somewhere in the jungle.
 This cistern is Thorn’s means of scrying, and he keeps it ever focused on the spring where Bloodfist dreams of Asha.
-If fitting to the plot, players may experience the Spring of Dreams encounter (Event 5) while gazing into this pool.
+If appropriate, players may experience the Spring of Dreams encounter (Event 5) while gazing into this pool.

 ### Thorn’s Journal